adinhodovic/django-google-optimize/docs/index.md

 # Welcome to django-google-optimize's documentation!

-django-google-optimize is a reusable Django application designed to make running server side Google Optimize A/B test easy.
+django-google-optimize is a Django application designed to make running Google Optimize A/B tests easy.

 ## Contents